1Eggbert7/Transfer-Learning/README.md

 This project explores the use of **Transfer Learning** with **Convolutional Neural Networks (ConvNets)** and **Pseudo-Labeling**, a semi-supervised learning technique, for multi-class breed classification.
 The work fine-tunes a pre-trained ResNet-50 model on the **Oxford-IIIT Pet Dataset** to classify 37 different pet breeds.

 ## Authors
-- Alexander Leszczynski - aleles@kth.se
+- Alexander Leszczynski - alexander.leszczynski@yahoo.de
 - Jule Marie Schmidt
 - Dominykas Jogela